Umayyad architecture: Characteristics

 The Umayyads adopted the construction techniques of Byzantine architecture and Sasanian architecture.
-The reuse of elements from classical Roman and Byzantine art was particularly evident because political power and patronage was centered in Syria, formerly part of the Byzantine (Eastern Roman) Empire.
+The reuse of elements from classical Roman and Byzantine art was particularly evident because political power and patronage was centered in Syria, formerly a diocese of the Eastern Roman Empire.
 Almost all monuments from the Umayyad period that have survived are in Syria and Palestine.
 They also often re-used existing buildings.
 There was some innovation in decoration and in types of building.
 A significant amount of experimentation occurred as Umayyad patrons recruited craftsmen from across the empire and architects were allowed, or even encouraged, to mix elements from different artistic traditions and to disregard traditional conventions and restraints.

 Gateway in Qasr Al-Mushatta palace (present-day Jordan) showing mix of construction techniques: cut stone was in the local Syrian style while the brickwork shows Mesopotomian influence.

-Most buildings in Syria were of high quality ashlar masonry, using large tightly-joined blocks, sometimes with carving on the facade.
+Most buildings in Syria were of high-quality ashlar masonry, using large tightly joined blocks, sometimes with carving on the facade.
 Stone barrel vaults were only used to roof small spans.
 Wooden roofs were used for larger spans, with the wood in Syria brought from the forests of Lebanon.
 These roofs usually had shallow pitches and rested on wooden trusses.
 Wooden domes were constructed for Al-Aqsa Mosque and the Dome of the Rock, both in Jerusalem.
 Baked brick and mud brick were used in Mesopotamia, due to lack of stone.
-Where brick was used in Syria, the work was in the finer Mesopotamian style rather than the more crude Byzantine style.
+Where brick was used in Syria, the work was in the finer Mesopotamian style rather than the Byzantine style.